obfuscurity/backstop/README.md

 ## Deployment

 Backstop supports optional Basic Authentication through Rack::Auth::Basic.
 Simply set BACKSTOP_AUTH to your colon-delimited credentials (e.g. `user:pass`).
+Multiple credentials can be set, as long as they are comma-separated (e.g `user1:pass1,user2:pass2`).

 The `CARBON_URLS` variable must be set to one or more valid destinations.
 Examples: